Over the past five years or so, the world of men’s skincare products has exploded.

 I recently spent a few weeks trying out Lumin, one of the more popular men-specific brands on the market, to see which end of the quality spectrum they fall on.

-Read on to learn the full results of my Lumin review and find out if their Age Management Collection lived up to the hype (and the price tag).
+Read on to learn the full results of my Lumin skin care review and find out if their Age Management Set lived up to the hype (and the price tag).

-They agreed and sent me the products, and the review that follows consists of my honest, unfiltered (and occasionally alliterative) opinions.
+They agreed and sent me the set of products, and the review that follows consists of my honest, unfiltered (and occasionally alliterative) opinions.

 So with that disclosure out of the way, let’s look at Lumin.
 (And again, I can’t stress this enough—the alliteration is all me, baby.)